RadeonOpenCompute/ROCm_Documentation/Installation_Guide/More-about-how-ROCm-uses-PCIe-Atomics.rst

 ROCm is an extension of HSA platform architecture, so it shares the queueing model, memory model, signaling and synchronization protocols.
 Platform atomics are integral to perform queuing and signaling memory operations where there may be multiple-writers across CPU and GPU agents.

-The full list of HSA system architecture platform requirements are here: ` HSA Sys Arch Features <http://www.hsafoundation.com/html/HSA_Library.htm#SysArch/Topics/01_Overview/list_of_requirements.htm>`_
+The full list of HSA system architecture platform requirements are here: `HSA Sys Arch Features <http://www.hsafoundation.com/html/HSA_Library.htm#SysArch/Topics/01_Overview/list_of_requirements.htm>`_.

 The ROCm Platform uses the new PCI Express 3.0 (PCIe 3.0) features for Atomic Read-Modify-Write Transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capbilities needed for queuing and signaling memory operations.

 The new PCIe AtomicOps operate as completers for CAS(Compare and Swap), FetchADD, SWAP atomics.
 The AtomicsOps are initiated by the
-I/O device which support 32-, 64- and 128-bit operand which target address have to be naturally aligned to operation sizes.
+I/O device which support 32-bit, 64-bit and 128-bit operand which target address have to be naturally aligned to operation sizes.

 For ROCm the Platform atomics are used in ROCm in the following ways:

-   * Update HSA queue’s read_dispatch_id: 64bit atomic add used by the command processor on the GPU agent to update the packet ID it 	  processed.
+   * Update HSA queue’s read_dispatch_id: 64 bit atomic add used by the command processor on the GPU agent to update the packet ID it 	  processed.
-   * Update HSA queue’s write_dispatch_id: 64bit atomic add used by the CPU and GPU agent to support multi-writer queue insertions.
+   * Update HSA queue’s write_dispatch_id: 64 bit atomic add used by the CPU and GPU agent to support multi-writer queue insertions.
    * Update HSA Signals – 64bit atomic ops are used for CPU & GPU synchronization.

 The PCIe 3.0 AtomicOp feature allows atomic transactions to be requested by, routed through and completed by PCIe components.
 Routing and completion does not require software support.
 Component support for each is detectable via the DEVCAP2 register.
 Upstream bridges need to have AtomicOp routing enabled or the Atomic Operations will fall even though PCIe endpoint and PCIe I/O Devices has the capability to Atomics Operations.